List of content you will read in this article:

 - Security: Guacamole takes security seriously and supports encryption for secure remote connections.
 Additionally, it can be integrated with authentication methods like LDAP, SAML, or multi-factor authentication (MFA) for enhanced security.

-- Centralized Management: Administrators can easily manage and configure multiple remote desktop connections through a web-based interface.
+- Centralized Management: Administrators can easily configure multiple remote desktop connections through a web-based interface.
 This makes it easier to maintain and provide support for remote systems.

 - Extensible: Guacamole supports extensions and plugins, allowing for the integration of additional features and compatibility with various protocols and systems.